Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 - Qdrant: Offers hybrid search using score fusion.

-- Elasticsearch: Combines keyword search with dense vector retrieval.
+- Elasticsearch: Combines keyword search with dense vector retrieval natively.

 Example: Hybrid Search with Weaviate